 Humanist Canada Opposes Alberta Legislation Restricting Access to MAiD and Gender-Affirming Care

-Humanist Canada expresses strong opposition to legislation in Alberta restricting access to Medical Assistance in Dying (MAiD) and gender-affirming care.
+Humanist Canada expresses strong opposition to legislation in Alberta that would restrict access to Medical Assistance in Dying (MAiD) and gender-affirming care

 “Humanist Canada is grounded in a fundamental commitment to the dignity and autonomy of every individual,” said Martin Frith, President of Humanist Canada.
 “These measures risk undermining the right of competent individuals to make deeply personal decisions about their own bodies and lives, in consultation with qualified healthcare professionals.”